Healthdirect Free Australian health advice you can count on.

 What are the types of mesothelioma?

-Mesothelioma grows in the mesothelial cells, which are found in the membranes that surround most organs in the body.
+Mesothelioma grows in the mesothelial cells.
+These are cells that are found in the membranes that are around most organs in the body.
 There are 2 main types of mesothelioma:

-• Pleural: This type develops in the lining of the lungs, called the pleura.
-It is the most common form of mesothelioma, accounting for about 9 out of 10 cases.
+• Pleural mesothelioma — this type develops in the lining of your lungs (called the ‘pleura’).
+It is the most common form of mesothelioma.
+It makes up about 9 out of 10 cases.
 It is different from lung cancer.

-• Peritoneal: This develops in the lining of the abdomen (tummy).
+• Peritoneal mesothelioma — this type develops in the lining of your abdomen (tummy).

-Sometimes, mesothelioma can develop in the lining of the heart or in the membrane around the testicles.
+Sometimes, mesothelioma can develop in the lining of the heart.
+Sometimes it can be in the membrane around the testicles.

 The only known cause of mesothelioma is exposure to asbestos.
-It can take just a tiny amount of asbestos to cause mesothelioma, and the disease may take 20 to 60 years to develop.
+It can take just a tiny amount of asbestos to cause mesothelioma.
+The disease may take 20 to 60 years to develop.

 What are the symptoms of mesothelioma?